 Leadership Requires Guts

 The call to leadership often requires making difficult decisions no one else is willing to make.
-Over the years I have observed people that call themselves leaders, but who easily give up when difficult times come to the organization.
+Over the years I have observed people who call themselves leaders, but they easily give up when difficult times come to the organization.
 Leaders should strive to structure the organization to weather storms, but in any organization there will be times when hard decisions have to be made and a leader must be willing to make them for the good of the organization.
 This does not negate the need for servant leadership, but it is a reminder that leading often requires making decisions no one else is willing to make:

 Times such as:

-- When an employee is no longer a good fit…
+• When an employee is no longer a good fit…

-- When difficult changes need implementing…
+• When difficult changes need implementing…

-- When a current system is broke…
+• When a current system is broke…

-- When finances are strained…
+• When finances are strained…

-- When a new opportunity or direction presents itself…
+• When a new opportunity or direction presents itself…

 Do you have the guts to be a leader?